poletaevvlad/cmdparse/examples/README.md

 << []
 ```

-This example demonstrates how to implement a parser for a collection that is defined in a foreign
+This example demonstrates how to implement a parser for a collection that is
-trait.
-The difficulty lies in the fact that it's not possible to define `ParsableCollection` trait
+defined in a foreign trait.
+The difficulty lies in the fact that it's not
-on such type directly because neither `ParsableCollection` trait nor the collection type itself are
+possible to define `ParsableCollection` trait on such type directly because
+neither `ParsableCollection` trait nor the collection type itself are defined
-defined in the user's crate.
+in the user's crate.

 **Demonstrated functionality**:

-* Using `ParsableCollection` trait to implement a parser for a custom linear collection.
+* Using `ParsableCollection` trait to implement a parser for a custom linear
+  collection.
-* Usinf `ParsableTransformation` along with newtype pattern to easily convert between type when
+* Using `ParsableTransformation` along with newtype pattern to easily convert
-  parsing.
+  between type when parsing.